Full online library

 Liu, Z., Ruan, Z., Xiao, Y., Yu, Y., Tang Y.J., Liao, W., Liu, Y. Integration of anaerobic digestion of sewage sludge with advanced biofuel synthesis.
 Bioresource Technology.
 2013.
 132:166-170

 You can get this article from the journal homepage (we cannot provide it for download here because it is protected by copyright): www.elsevier.com/locate/biortech

 1 - Presentation at Faecal Sludge Management (FSM-2)Conference in Durban, South Africa in October 2012

 Department of Energy, Environmental & Chemical Engineering Washington University in St. Louis, USA

-Tang, Y., et al. (2013).
+Tang, Y. (2013).
 Conversion of fecal waste to biofuels by engineered microbes - Various documents on results from research grant.
 Department of Energy, Environmental & Chemical Engineering Washington University in St. Louis, USA.